watermint/toolbox/doc/generated_ja/team-activity-user.md

 ## Report: user_activity

-Report files are generated in `user_activity.csv`, `user_activity.xlsx` and `user_activity.json` format.
+Report files are generated in three formats, `user_activity.csv`, `user_activity.xlsx` and `user_activity.json`.
+But if you run with `-low-memory` option, the command will generate only `user_activity.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `user_activity_0000.xlsx`, `user_activity_0001.xlsx`, `user_activity_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `user_activity_0000.xlsx`, `user_activity_0001.xlsx`, `user_activity_0002.xlsx`...

 | 列              | 説明                                       |